Taking Back Sunday: TAYF10 anniversary tour (2012–2013)

-Happiness Is, Tidal Wave and departure of Eddie Reyes (2014–present)
+Happiness Is, Tidal Wave and departure of Eddie Reyes (2014–2019)

 On January 11, 2014, Taking Back Sunday revealed that a new album, Happiness Is, was available for pre-order on iTunes, as was a new track: "Flicker, Fade".
 Happiness Is was released on March 18, 2014, through Hopeless Records.

-The band embarked on a North American headline tour in 2015 with The Menzingers and letlive.

 On June 27, 2016, the band's next album, Tidal Wave, was announced for release on September 16.
 Material for the album was written in between tours for Happiness Is.

 On April 13, 2018, it was announced that founding guitarist Eddie Reyes has parted ways with the band.
 This was later confirmed by Reyes, stating the reason for his departure was due to his battle with alcoholism and hoped to join the band again in the future.
 In the meantime, he has also stated to have started a new band.

-On the subject of ever touring with previous members of Taking Back Sunday, John Nolan said in an interview: "I don’t think that’s something that really interests us.
-This lineup has been together for three albums now and we’re really focused on continuing to develop and evolve together.
+On the subject of ever touring with previous members of Taking Back Sunday, John Nolan said in an interview: "I don't think that's something that really interests us.
+This lineup has been together for three albums now and we're really focused on continuing to develop and evolve together.
 Revisiting old songs with past band members just seem like an exercise in nostalgia."

-On October 12, 2018, the band began announcing a compilation album to celebrate their 20th anniversary, along with a worldwide tour.
-The album, entitled Twenty, was released on January 11, 2019.
-Twenty consists of songs from Taking Back Sunday's Victory Records and Warner Bros.
-Records albums, which are now owned by Concord Music.
+On January 11, 2019, the band released a compilation album called Twenty to celebrate their 20th anniversary, along with a worldwide tour.

-For their 20th Anniversary tour, the band have employed the use of a specially made coin to flip at shows in locations where they are playing two nights in a row.
-The coin toss will decide the second album to be played the first night of the pair of shows, either Louder Now or Where You Want to Be.
-(Tell All Your Friends will be played each night.)
+In 2019, for their 20th Anniversary tour, the band employed the use of a specially made coin to flip at shows in locations where they were playing two nights in a row.
+The coin toss decided the second album to be played the first night of the pair of shows, either Louder Now or Where You Want to Be.
+"Tell All Your Friends" was played each night.

-In an interview with The Aquarian, John Nolan said that the band was not currently on a label, indicating that they left Hopeless Records.
+In December 2019, John Nolan said that the band was not currently on a label, indicating that they left Hopeless Records.